This site was created at His request and is dedicated to His Teachings.

 (Comments on the Patanjali’s Scheme)

-In ancient times, Indian rishi Patanjali highlighted the principal stages of the ascent to spiritual heights, to the Primordial Consciousness.
+In ancient times, the Indian rishi Patanjali highlighted the principal stages of the ascent to spiritual heights, to the Primordial Consciousness.

-He distinguished eight major steps of this ascent: yamaniyamaasanapranayamapratyaharadharanadhyanasamadhi.
 However, since the first two of the above-mentioned steps are very similar and are supposed to be practiced simultaneously, it makes sense to regard them as one and view this system as a seven-step “octave”.
-Let us look at these steps.

 Yama and Niyama

 The first rule is called ahimsa — non-harming.
-It means trying not to injure, as far as possible, any living being in deeds, words, thoughts, or emotions.
+It means trying not to injure, as far as possible, any living being in deeds, words, thoughts or emotions.

 Saucha also implies brushing the teeth and so on.

-The seventh rule is mitahara — pure nutrition, i.e. the one which excludes products made of bodies of killed animals.
-Also, one should take food in an emotionally favorable environment.
+The seventh rule is mitahara — pure nutrition.
+This has already been discussed in detail above.
+Here let me mention only that it is best to take food in an emotionally favorable environment.
 In no circumstances should one eat on the background of conflict conversations or bitter arguments, as well as in presence of malicious or irritated people.
-One may perform a meditation before taking a meal in order to harmonize the inner state.

 There are also four very important rules: